top of page

 • Ability to work with a variety of personalities and handle conflict in a professional manner.

 • Proficiency with computers, databases, and social media.
-Including Microsoft Office products and Google (Gmail and Drive).
+This includes Microsoft Office products and Google services such as Gmail and Drive.
 Experience with Oasis and GBFB systems is desired but not required.

 • Ability to work independently and make sound decisions.